Florida State Road 574: Route description

 When SR 574 enters Grant Park, it widens back to four lanes in the vicinity of the diamond interchange with Interstate 4, and then widens to six-lanes.
 East of here, the Florida State Fairgrounds and a gas station can be found on the northwest corner of US 301 in Mango.
-After this, the road crosses over the Tampa Bypass Canal before reaching a third interchange and narrowing down to four lanes, this time with Interstate 75 as a diamond interchange southbound and a partial cloverleaf interchange northbound.
+After this, the road crosses over the Tampa Bypass Canal before reaching a third interchange and narrowing down to four lanes, this time with Interstate 75 as a diverging diamond interchange.
 After this, the road widens back to six lanes and encounters its Hillsborough County doppelganger at Broadway Avenue (CR 574) then Lemon Street and Mango Road, one of three disconnected roads in Hillsborough County that have been designated County Road 579.
 From there, the road narrows back down to two lanes.
 Before the road intersects Kingsway Road in Seffner, it moves slightly to the northeast, where it runs parallel to Amtrak's Silver Star line, as it also does in Dover.
 Throughout this section, there are scattered private railroad crossings that intersect with SR 574.

 In Plant City, SR 574 becomes Sammonds Road, then SR 574 moves onto West Reynolds Street at a sharp reverse curve However neither of these names appear on street-name signs until the route moves off of Sammonds Road.
 When SR 574 returns eastward it runs along the south side of the ground of the Florida Strawberry Festival.
 After crossing State Road 39 (North Alexander Street), SR 574 intersects with SR 566, which is part of an eastbound only segment of U.S. Route 92.
 Route 574 joins eastbound US 92 as a shared hidden route with SR 600, all of which enter part of the Downtown Plant City Historic Residential District at Carey Street, and leaves it at Franklin Street.
 Northbound State Road 39A begins at North Wheeler Street, while entering the Downtown Plant City Commercial District, as Southbound SR 39A joins eastbound US 92/SR 574 just before intersected at North Collins Street and turns south while eastbound US 92/SR 574 becomes East Reynolds Street.
 SR 574 finally terminates at the intersection of East Reynolds Street, East Baker Street, and North Gordon Street, where the eastbound and westbound(E. Baker St) segments of U.S. Route 92 reunite.
 County Road 574 and it various suffixed alternates continue into Polk County.